skip to main content

 We may earn money when you click our links.

-Ready for the best Super Bowl LIX experience on TV?
-Here’s how to score the Big Game in stunning 4K.
+Ready for the best Super Bowl LX experience on TV?
+Here's how to score the Big Game in stunning 4K on February 8.

-For the third time since 2020, FOX Sports is bringing the Super Bowl to your screen in 4K ultra-high definition (UHD).
-You can catch the 4K broadcast of Super Bowl LIX on FOX via a digital antenna, cable, or satellite TV.
-The game will also stream in 4K through platforms like Tubi, the FOX Sports app, and live TV streaming services.
+For the first time ever, NBC Sports is bringing the Super Bowl to your screen in 4K ultra-high definition (UHD) with high dynamic range (HDR).
+You can catch the 4K broadcast of Super Bowl LX on NBC via a digital antenna, cable, or satellite TV.
+The game will also stream in 4K through Peacock and select live TV streaming services.

 Watching the Super Bowl in 4K starts with the right gear: a 4K TV set, a compatible receiver or streaming device, and access to a 4K-ready TV service.
 These essentials will vary depending on your setup, so you might need to upgrade your plan, equipment, or add-ons to unlock that crystal-clear resolution.

-If 4K viewing is new for you, we’ve got you covered.
-In this guide, we’ll walk you through everything you need to know to make your Super Bowl viewing experience the sharpest one yet.
+If 4K viewing is new for you, I’ve got you covered.
+In this guide, I’ll walk you through everything you need to know to make your Super Bowl viewing experience the sharpest one yet.

 Can you stream the Super Bowl in 4K?

-Thanks to Tubi, streaming the Super Bowl in 4K has never been easier.
-You only need a free Tubi account, a 4K-supported device, and a reliable internet connection to stream this year’s Big Game in 4K UHD.
-The FOX Sports app also offers a 4K stream of the game—no TV provider login required.
+Thanks to Peacock, streaming the Super Bowl in 4K is pretty straightforward.
+You only need a Peacock Premium subscription, a 4K-supported device, and a reliable internet connection to stream this year’s Big Game in 4K HDR.

-Live TV streaming subscribers can watch the Super Bowl in 4K, but availability depends on the service.
-For example, YouTube TV offers 4K streaming through its 4K Plus add-on ($9.99/mo.), while DIRECTV STREAM includes 4K content at no extra cost with any base plan.
+Live TV streaming subscribers can watch the Super Bowl in 4K, but availability depends on the service carrying the specific NBC 4K event feed.
+For example, YouTube TV offers 4K streaming through its 4K Plus add-on ($9.99/mo.), while DIRECTV includes 4K content at no extra cost with select plans.

 Keep reading to see how the most popular TV providers stack up in the 4K arena.